 We believe that a higher standard is appropriate.
 Our commitment to clients’ confidentiality transcends and exceeds these laws on a daily basis.
 At every level of our organization, this commitment is instilled into every one of our employees and we expect a complete commitment to our clients’ privacy from everyone.
 We are dedicated to preserving clients’ RIGHT to privacy, both legally and ethically, during a time in which clients are pursuing the most noble and most difficult of aspirations – positive change.

-We understand clients' concern about privacy and confidentiality as it relates to twelve-step fellowships.
+We understand clients’ concern about privacy and confidentiality as it relates to twelve-step fellowships.
 We know.
 We have been there.
-While there are no laws preventing members from talking about other members and Central Recovery Treatment and its family of companies has no control over the twelve-step communities, our personal experiences have been nothing but positive.
+While there are no laws preventing members from talking about other members and Las Vegas Recovery Center and its family of companies has no control over the twelve-step communities, our personal experiences have been nothing but positive.
 It is our commitment that while under our care, we will endeavor to only expose our clients to healthy meetings with mature recovering members who all respect others in recovery, and are there for the same reason you are to recover from addiction.
 If you still have concerns as to privacy and confidentiality, then your Primary Counselor or the Clinical Director will work with you on alternate ways to experience some aspects of the twelve-step approach.

 Confidentiality and privacy are not abstract ideas or plaques on the wall.
 We focus on our clients’ right to have a private, confidential, and safe environment so that they may keep their focus on making deep and lasting changes and beginning the recovery process.